THE ART OF DRABBLING

 As an actual game, Drabble began to catch on.
 Writers including Isaac Asimov, Arthur Clarke, Terry Pratchett, and Neil Gaiman have tried their hand at them.

 Because of their brevity, some people unfamiliar with the form assume drabbles are easy to write.
 This is frequently discovered not to be the case, after attempting to create one.
+Some people also think that drabbles can be poems, but this is also not the case.
+See more about poetry vs. prose on Write a Drabble.

 How to engage with this book?
 You can read one of these stories before bed, while drinking your coffee, or, to ease moments spent waiting for someone or something.
 Or, you can take one to your favorite discussion group!
 Covering a range of topics and emotions, they provide plenty of food for thought with enough love, hatred, malice, surprise, humor, deception, treachery, or mystery, for all.